 All counsellors are considered generalists.
 Some of us go on to specialize in other modalities after our Master’s program and round out our knowledge and resource base.
 For me, I had focused most of my career in adult mental health and addictions so I decided to do my practicum with children and youth.
 I trained under some of the best in BC at MCFD in Duncan.
 I continue to have a number of kids on my caseload (mostly over 14 years old) and create meaningful connections with kids who are struggling.
-The majority of my practice does focus on working with adults dealing with a wide range of complex issues such as trauma, depression, anxiety, developing healthy relationships, and sexual issues.
+The majority of my practice does focus on working with adults dealing with a wide range of complex issues such as trauma, depression (including postpartum), anxiety, fertility issues, developing healthy relationships, and sexual issues.
 I am also offering psychedelic integration sessions prior to and post macro-dose.

 Standard session for those who want a concentrated therapy appointment and feel that their concerns can be addressed within this time frame.

 Telephone/Video Conference Counselling

-While most people choose in-person counselling, telephone or video conference counselling is available to individuals, anywhere in the world.
-However, if a legal issue comes up, clients must travel back to BC.
-Video sessions are becoming a preferred choice for those in remote locations or when anxiety or physical concerns make it difficult, or if it’s not possible to leave the home to attend a counselling appointment.
+All sessions are by telephone or video conference and vary depending on the province in which you live.
+If a legal issue comes up, clients must travel back to BC to litigate.
+Video sessions have become a preferred choice for those in remote locations or when anxiety or physical concerns make it difficult, or if it’s not possible to leave the home to attend a counselling appointment.
 Please note that I am not able to provide telephone/video counselling for individuals who are currently experiencing suicidal or homicidal thoughts.
 Please see your local health authority for in person sessions.

-Regular counselling rates apply for phone/video counselling and must be prepaid by e-transfer 24 hours prior to your appointment time.
-In order to guarantee privacy and confidentiality, I do not provide counselling via Skype, I use another service that is end to end encrypted and confidential.
+Regular counselling rates apply for phone/video counselling and paid by e-transfer 24 hours prior to your appointment time or directly after.
+In order to guarantee privacy and confidentiality, I use Jane App which is end to end encrypted and confidential.
 Please use a VPN or an In Private browser and I will do the same.
 Please have your charger, water, tissues, pen and notebook handy.

 A complete list of session fees is located on the Fees page.